Bag-Labs/greenhouse-job-board/README.txt

 = Can I add my own styles? =

 Yes, you can add your own custom CSS on the plugin options page.

+= I made edits in my Greenhouse account, but I'm not seeing those edits on my website, what gives? =

+This plugin connects to Greenhouse to retreive data and saves it locally in your WordPress database for a while so your site will load faster and not have to wait for Greenhouse API everytime your job board loads.
+Go to the settings page and check your cache expiration setting to see how long this temporary or transient data will be stored locally, and also notice the checkbox option to clear the cache.
+To force fresh data to your site, check this box and save changes.